With summer winding down in Arlington, now is an ideal time to get a kick start on air conditioner maintenance.

-Furnace filters should be exchanged every several months, depending on the kind you use.
+Furnace filters must be replaced every couple of months, depending on the model you use.

-Not sure when you last put in a new one?
-Pull it out and angle it toward the light.
-If you can’t see light through it, buy a new one.
+Unsure when you last replaced yours?
+Take it out and angle it toward the light.
+If light isn’t visible, replace it.

 3. Clean the Inside